fonsecag/FFAST/README.md

 ## Installation

 Create a new python environment (conda/venv).
-It needs to be at least python 3.8, preferably 3.9.
+It needs to be at least python 3.9

 Install the following packages: